tomaskjay/tomaswerts.com/collections/_posts/2024-05-30-trip-to-the-bahamas.md

 <br><br>

 ![](\images\bahamas-album\IMG_5716.jpeg)<br>
 One of the highlights of the trip.
 My cousin Dyl and I took out the kayaks on the beach and paddled around with spin rods in the back so that the lures were trailing behind us.
 We caught a barracuda on our way back.When you're with a guide, they'll sometimes take it home to eat.
-I learned that they only keep the big ones because the smaller ones accumulate a neurotoxin from eating other fish that feed on a specific algae in reefs.
+I learned that they only keep the big ones because the smaller ones accumulate a neurotoxin from eating other fish that feed on a specific algae.
 <br><br>

 ![](\images\bahamas-album\20240526_200905.jpg)<br>